Convergence of martingales with jumps on submanifolds of Euclidean spaces and its applications to harmonic maps: Introduction

-where $\iota :M\to \mathbb{R}^n$ is a natural injection and $[\iota(X),\iota(X)]$ is a quadratic variation of the $\mathbb{R}^n$-valued semimartingale $\iota(X)$.
-Then $X_t$ converges in $M$ as $t\to \infty$ with probability one. \end{thm} We apply the theory of martingales with jumps on a submanifold to harmonic maps with respect to a non-local Dirichlet form.
-Fractional harmonic maps introduced in \cite{Lio}, \cite{Lio2} are one of the most typical examples of such harmonic maps.
+\end{itemize} \end{thm} We apply the theory of martingales with jumps on a submanifold to harmonic maps with respect to non-local Dirichlet forms.
+Fractional harmonic maps introduced in \cite{Lio, Lio2} are one of the most typical examples of such harmonic maps.
 A fractional harmonic map is a harmonic map with respect to the fractional Laplacian $(-\Delta)^{\frac{\alpha}{2}}$, $\alpha \in (0,2)$.
-The energy of a map $h$ from $\mathbb{R}^m$ to a compact submanifold $N$ of $\mathbb{R}^n$ with respect to the fractional Laplacian is defined by
+The energy of a map $u$ from $\mathbb{R}^m$ to a compact submanifold $M$ of $\mathbb{R}^d$ with respect to the fractional Laplacian is defined by

 and the harmonic map is its stationary map.
-We will show as a particular case of \pref{harmonicmartingale} that we can obtain a discontinuous martingale on a submanifold by inserting an $\alpha$-symmetric stable process into a map satisfying the Lagrange equation.
-In this way, the fractional harmonic map discussed in \cite{Lio}, \cite{Lio2} can be studied by using stochastic processes.
-Applying \tref{conv2}, we also show the convergence of discontinuous martingales on manifolds determined by harmonic maps with respect to non-local Dirichlet forms, which is the non-local version of a result in \cite{Atsu}, and a Liouville-type theorem for fractional harmonic maps valued in a sphere.
-A Liouville-type theorem for $\frac{1}{2}$-harmonic maps with finite energy was proved in \cite{MSire} in the stationary case by using the monotonicity formula.
-We show the Liouville-type theorem for a fractional harmonic map with small image by a probabilistic method in \eref{fractional}.\\
+In \sref{harmonic}, we will see that we can obtain a discontinuous martingale on a submanifold by inserting an $\alpha$-symmetric stable process into a map satisfying the Lagrange equation with respect to the fractional Laplacian in some situations.
+In this way, it can be expected that the fractional harmonic map discussed in \cite{Lio, Lio2} can be studied by using stochastic processes.
+Applying \tref{conv2}, we also show the convergence of discontinuous martingales on manifolds valued in a small domain in a circle.
+We also show a Liouville-type theorem for fractional harmonic maps valued in a circle without any conditions for domain spaces and Markov processes except for the Liouville property for bounded harmonic functions.
+Furthermore we also give a sufficient and necessary condition for the fine continuity of harmonic maps from the probabilistic point of view as an application of \tref{convtto0}.\\

 We give an outline of the paper.
-In \sref{pre}, we review connection rules introduced in \cite{Pic1} and use it to define the stochastic integral of 1-form and the quadratic variation of 2-tensor along $\Delta$-semimartingales on manifolds.
-In \sref{main}, we give the proofs of \tsref{conv} and \ref{conv2}.
-In \sref{harmonic}, we apply \tref{conv2} to harmonic maps with respect to nonlocal operators.\\
+In \sref{pre}, we review connection rules introduced in \cite{Pic1} and use them to define the stochastic integral of 1-form and the quadratic variation of 2-tensor along discontinuous semimartingales on manifolds.
+In \sref{main}, we give the proofs of Theorems \ref{conv2} and \ref{convtto0}.
+Then we apply our main theorems to harmonic maps for non-local operators in \sref{harmonic}.\\